asifurrouf-dsi/zabbix-mssql-2008-2012-powershell/README.md

 These templates and scripts have been tested with MSSQL 2012 and Zabbix 4.2.
 The template and config are configured for the Zabbix agent to be installed under `C:\zabbix\`.
 You will need to change the template and `userparameter_mssql.conf` to represent your agent's directory, as well as the setup below.

+## Requirements

+ - Powershell v3 is required because the scripts use `ConvertTo-Json`.

 ## Install

 1. Import the `Zabbix MSSQL 2008-2016 template.xml` template to the Zabbix UI.
 Under Configuration --> Templates.